project-ncl/gradle-manipulator/guide/project-version-manip.md

 ### Disabling Version Manipulation

-If `versionModificationEnabled` is set to false (default: true) then no version change will happen.
+If `versionModification` is set to false (default: true) then no version change will happen.

 ### Automatic version increment